section-engineering-education/engineering-education/content/articles/singular-value-decomposition-in-python/index.md

 ### Getting Started with Singular Value Decomposition in Python
 Singular Value Decomposition(SVD) is a powerful technique widely used in solving dimensionality reduction problems.
-This algorithm works with a data matrix of the form m x n, i.e., a rectangular matrix.
+This algorithm works with a data matrix of the form, `m x n`, i.e., a rectangular matrix.

 The idea behind the SVD is that a rectangular matrix can be broken down into a product of three other matrices that are easy to work with.
 This decomposition is of the form as the one shown in the formula below;

 $A=U \Sigma V^T$